top of page

 The first meeting held December 1, 1975 at the Thayer Public Library with Lucille Barton as President.
 Each successive meeting follows the same format, always beginning with invocation, business meeting and an education session or workshop.
 The sharing of refreshments compliments the social side of the club.
 The following year, Lucille Barton, again the president began the meeting with special wishes that the members enjoy many years together gardening and sharing knowledge.

-ACTIVITIES
+OUR ACTIVITIES

 Fundraising Opportunities